davidhu2006/cs246e-notes/Notes/problem_6.md

         /       \       /       \
     lvalues     xvalues      grvalues

+glvalue
+- Denotes a storage location.
+- "Generalized lvalue"
-glvalue-Denotes a storage location.
-"Generalized lvalue", includes lvalues and xvalues
+- includes lvalues and xvalues

+lvalues
-lvalues-can be on the left hand side of an assignment -vars(including const), fields references, array lookups, pointer dereferences, etc.
+- can be on the left hand side of an assignment
+- vars(including const), fields references, array lookups, pointer dereferences, etc.

+rvalues
-rvalues can't be on the left hand side of an assignment.
+- Can't be on the left hand side of an assignment.
--Address cannot be taken
+- Address cannot be taken
--Including xvalues and prvalues
+- Including xvalues and prvalues

 prvalues-"Pure rvalues"
--Do not denote storage locations
+- Do not denote storage locations
--e.g Literals, arithmetics, exprs, function calls with non-ref return types -Most rvalues you would come up with are prvalues
+- Literals, arithmetics, exprs, function calls with non-ref return types
+- Most rvalues you would come up with are prvalues

 xvalues-"expiring values"
--Considered both glvalues and rvalues
+- Considered both glvalues and rvalues
--Can't take its address, but it does denote a storage location -lvalues constructions on rvalues
+- Can't take its address, but it does denote a storage location
+- lvalues constructions on rvalues

 Ex.
 ```C++